google/eng-practices/review/reviewer/speed.md

-In order to speed up code reviews, there are certain situations in which a reviewer should give LGTM/Approval even though they are also leaving unresolved comments on the CL.
+In order to speed up code reviews, there are certain situations in which a reviewer should give LGTM/Approval even though they are also leaving unresolved comments on the PR.
 This is done when either:

 *   The reviewer is confident that the developer will appropriately address all the reviewer's remaining comments.